solomonedo/be434-Spring2024/docs/setup2_github.md

 ## Share your "copy" of the course repository with the instructor

 All your assignments will be pushed to GitHub where I will pull the code to my machine for checking and grading.
 Add my GitHub username "bhurwitz33" as a Collaborator on your repo so that I can push and pull code, and then email me your GitHub username and the URL for your repo (bhurwitz@arizona.edu).
-At the end of the semester, you will have a public repository of code you can share to show proficiency in Python coding and testing.
+At the end of the semester, you will have a public repository of code to show proficiency in Python coding and testing.

-* Go to the "Settings" for your repo called "be434-spring-2023"
+* Go to the "Settings" for your repo called "be434-Spring2024"
 * Choose "Manage Access" from the left panel
 * Click the green "Invite a collaborator" button
 * Add "bhurwitz33" and send